spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/create-encryption-key.md

 ## Step 5: Configuring the Key in the Elastigroup Block Device Mapping

-You can add the required key to the Elastigorup block device mapping configuration.
+You can add the required key to the Elastigroup block device mapping configuration.
 For more information see [Block Device Mapping](elastigroup/features/compute/block-device-mapping).

 Adding the following: